Sweet and Tangy Cape Gooseberries Relish | Khatti Meethi Rasbhari Chutney Recipe

 - Grate ginger or cut into very fine pieces.

 - In a pan heat oil.
-Add cumin seeds once it crackles, add grated ginger, sauté for just a few seconds on low flame.
+Add bay leaf and cloves.
+Now add cumin seeds once it crackles, add grated ginger, sauté for just a few seconds on low flame.

 - Then add coarsely crushed fennel seeds, sauté again for few seconds.